2014

 In terms of tools, there is a variety of software that can get the task done.
 The examples above, including the mashup of Everything is Illuminated / Lord of the Rings, were done using Camtasia Studio versions 4 and 8 (a newer version became available to me whilst writing this article).
 The GIF optimization was done with Jasc Animation Shop v.2, which has been around at least fifteen years, but proved useful in reducing the file size of some of the example animated GIFs by nearly half.

 Camtasia Studio is not terribly expensive, is available for Mac and Windows, and has some very useful annotation and production tools, but there are also freely-available programs that can be used to achieve similar results.
-A few Windows examples that I have personally used/tried:4
+A few Windows examples that I have personally used/tried: (( As a side note, I’m simply listing them, rather than providing direct links, erring on the side of caution on security matters, but I have personally downloaded and used all of the above with no issues that I’m aware of.
+They are all also easily findable via a web search. ))

 • Screen capture: Jing and Hypercam.